Shubhamlad1/House_Price_prediction/README.md

 Data Ingestion:

-•	Data is downloaded from the URL.
+•	Data is downloaded from the URL.\n
 •	split into train test files and saved.

 Data Validation: